Kritvi0208/Fault-Tolerant-Chunked-File-Uploader/README.md

 ## **Overview**

 Uploading very large files often fails due to unreliable networks, server restarts, or memory constraints.
 This project implements a fault-tolerant upload pipeline using chunked uploads, database-backed distributed state, and streaming I/O to ensure uploads can resume safely without ever loading the full file into memory.
+The system is designed to behave correctly under partial failures, retries, and duplicate requests.

 ---